m5stack/m5-docs/docs/en/unit/neoflash.md

 >2.
 After downloading the software, double-click to run the application, connect the M5 device to the computer through the data cable, select the port parameters, click **"Burn"** to start burning. (**For M5StickC burning, please Set the baud rate to 750000 or 115200**)

-?>3.
+>3.
 Currently EasyLoader is only suitable for Windows operating system, compatible with M5 system adopts ESP32 as the control core host.
 Before installing for M5Core, you need to install CP210X driver (you do not need to install with M5StickC as controller)[Click here to view the driver installation tutorial](en/related_documents/M5Burner#install-usb-driver)

 ## Example

 ### 1. Arduino IDE

-This is a example that takes real-time time from the network and displays it on NEOFLASH.
-Show real time when someone is shaking before NEOFLASH, otherwise the time "disappears".
+This is an example that takes the time from online network server and displays it on NEOFLASH, show real time when someone is moving (some object detected) in front of the NEOFLASH, otherwise the time "disappears".

 To get complete code, please click [here](https://github.com/m5stack/M5Stack/tree/master/examples/Unit/NEOFLASH_SK6812_PIR)